fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     The constructor initializes the `accountNumber` field using the `nextAccountNumber` field.
 The `customerId`, `balance`, and `accountType` fields are initialized with the values of the `customerIdNumber`, `balance`, and `accountType` parameters, respectively.

+1. Switch to the Program.cs file.

+1. To create instances of the `BankAccount` class, add the following code to the end of the Program.cs file:

+    ```csharp

+    BankAccount account1 = new BankAccount(customer1.customerId);
+    BankAccount account2 = new BankAccount(customer2.customerId, 1500, "Checking");
+    BankAccount account3 = new BankAccount(customer3.customerId, 2500, "Checking");

+    ```

+    The `new` operator is used to create new instances of the `BankAccount` class.
+The constructors are called when the new instances are created.

+1. To display the public data fields for each of the bank account objects, add the following code to the end of the Program.cs file:

+    ```csharp

+    Console.WriteLine($"Account 1: Account # {account1.accountNumber}, type {account1.accountType}, balance {account1.balance}, rate {BankAccount.interestRate}, customer ID {account1.customerId}");
+    Console.WriteLine($"Account 2: Account # {account2.accountNumber}, type {account2.accountType}, balance {account2.balance}, rate {BankAccount.interestRate}, customer ID {account2.customerId}");
+    Console.WriteLine($"Account 3: Account # {account3.accountNumber}, type {account3.accountType}, balance {account3.balance}, rate {BankAccount.interestRate}, customer ID {account3.customerId}");

+    ```

 1. Take a minute to review your code files.

     Program.cs file: